Gman-Superfly/AKIRA/architecture_theoretical/SPECTRAL_BELIEF_MACHINE.md

 ### 11.7 Justification

 From `architecture_theoretical/PHASE_AND_TIME.md`:
 > "The temporal band doesn't store 'phase' in the spectral sense.
-It stores how phase evolves and relates across time — which is a different kind of information."
+It stores how phase evolves and relates across time, which is a different kind of information."

 From `architecture_theoretical/ORTHOGONALITY.md`:
 > "7 spectral + 1 temporal = 8 orthogonal information channels"